AncientDefender/Number-Sequences/README.md

 ### What are Happy Numbers?

 A happy number is a number that, when you replace it with the sum of the squares of its digits and repeat the process, eventually results in 1.
-If the number falls into a loop that does not include 1, it is not a sad number.
+If the number falls into a loop that does not include 1, it is not a happy number.

 ### Examples